vanhauser-thc/qemu_driver/README.md

 # qemu_driver
-Run a libfuzzer hardness with qemu_mode
+Run a libfuzzer harness with qemu_mode

+Note: uses clang++ in the Makefile